13 Surprise Box Office Smash Hit Movies

-Let’s take a look at some movies that are worth mentioning, renting or streaming.
-I am talking about movies that were sleeper hits.
-The "sleeper hit" is a movie that the film industry didn’t expect to be successful.
-It ends up a success and playing a relatively long time in the movie theaters.
-Here are some honest to goodness sleeper hits worth viewing.
+Let’s take a look at some movies that are worth mentioning, renting, or streaming because they are sleeper hits.
+A "sleeper hit" is a surprisingly smash hit movie that the film industry didn’t expect to be successful at the box office.

-Lady Bird is about my hometown.
-Greta Gerwig's film happens in Sacramento where she grew up and went to High School.
-Yes, it is very cool to see landmarks from my city in such a poignant film.
-The story itself is as endearing no matter where you live, be it Los Angeles or Scottsdale because the story hits home.
-A mother and daughter relationship of push and pull.
-The teenage girl trying to become who she truly is while contending with the craziness of life in High School.
+is about my hometown.
+Greta Gerwig's film happens in Sacramento, where she grew up and went to High School.
+Yes, it is very cool to see the landmarks of my city in such a poignant film.
+The story itself is as endearing no matter where you live, be it Los Angeles or Scottsdale because the story hits home which makes it a sleeper hit.
+Lady Bird

 Though the movie first received accolades at festivals, the industry and public were mowed down by the realistic, heart-pounding, drama of a typical high school girl played brilliantly by Saoirse Ronan.